Skip to main content

 "AI will transform commerce."

 Most pilots never reach trading.
-The ones that do are narrow, governed, well-instrumented.
+The ones that do are narrow, governed and well-instrumented.

 "Autonomous agents replace teams."

-Agents amplify teams.
-Removing the human turns small errors into customer incidents at scale.
+Agents extend teams.
+Take the human out and small model errors become customer incidents across thousands of interactions.

 "Plug in a model, get value."

-Value comes from the data, the workflow it sits in, and the rules that govern it.
+Value comes from the data underneath, the workflow it sits in, and the rules that govern it.

 "AI fixes bad product data."

-AI reflects bad product data — louder.
+AI reflects bad product data back at you, louder.
 Fix the PIM first.

 "Generative AI everywhere."